The Goat (1921 film)

+The comic premise for The Goat emerges as a series of mistaken identities in which Keaton is the visual double of a murderer who is pursued by a posse.
+Keaton’s love interest is the daughter of the policeman who is leading the manhunt.

-This short contains one of Keaton's more memorable images: A distant, speeding train approaches the camera, and stops with a close-up of Keaton who has been sitting on the front of the train.
+This short contains one of Keaton's more memorable images: a distant, speeding train approaches the camera, and stops with a close-up of Keaton who has been sitting on the front of the locomotive's cowcatcher.

 Plot

 Buster joins a queue for free bread but does not note that he is standing behind two unmoving mannequins.
 By the time he spots his mistake the bread is finished.